 The Sustainability Committee is responsible for reviewing and making recommendations to the Board in respect of the management of technical risk and the furtherance of the Company's commitments to environmentally sound and responsible resource development and a healthy and safe work environment.
-During 2015, members of the Sustainability Committee comprised:
+During 2016, members of the Sustainability Committee comprised:

 - J E Askew (Chairman);

-- J D Shale:
+- J D Shale (passed away on 24 October 2016 ceasing to be a member);

 - J P Leviste, Jr.;

 - W H Myckatyn; and

 - D R Garret (appointed October 1, 2015).